Mithunlavanyaraj/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm
 step 1:start the program

-step 2: Import the standard Libraries. step 3:Set variables for assigning dataset values. step 4:Import linear regression from sklearn. step 5:Assign the points for representing in the graph. step 6:Predict the regression for marks by using the representation of the graph. step 7: Compare the graphs and hence we obtained the linear regression for the given datas. step 8:End the program
+step 2: Import the standard Libraries.

+stap 3:Set variables for assigning dataset values.

+step 4:Import linear regression from sklearn.

+step 5:Assign the points for representing in the graph.

+step 6:Predict the regression for marks by using the representation of the graph.

+step 7: Compare the graphs and hence we obtained the linear regression for the given datas.

+step 8:End the program

 ## Program: